May 31, 2018

 - Lift young children from under their armpits, not by their hands or arms.

 Dr. Abdurrahman Kandil is available for diagnosis of nursemaid’s elbow and other pediatric orthopedic concerns.
-To schedule an appointment, call the office at (703) 665-2720 or click the button to schedule an appointment online.Book An Appointment Online with Dr. Kandil
+To schedule an appointment, call the office at (703) 665-2720 or schedule an appointment online below.Book An Appointment Online with Dr. Kandil